Watering

 Watering on a schedule regardless of soil moisture

-The most common reason owners overwater: watering on a calendar schedule (every Sunday, every 7 days) rather than checking whether the plant actually needs water.
-In winter, in lower light, or in a cool room, the heartleaf philodendron's water needs drop significantly — the same 'weekly' schedule that was fine in summer can be far too frequent in February.
+The most common reason owners overwater: watering on a fixed calendar schedule, every Sunday or every seven days, rather than checking whether the plant actually needs water at that moment.
+In winter, in lower light, or in a cool room, the heartleaf philodendron's water needs drop significantly — the same weekly schedule that was appropriate in summer can be far too frequent in February, when the plant is barely using any water at all.

 Dense potting mix